0xDegenDeveloper/RabbitHoles/README.md

 - A hole's title, ("SHOWER THOUGHTS"), is stored as a single `felt252`, meaning every title must be 31 characters or fewer in length.

 - The dApp will encourage syntax and a guide outlining best practices for digging holes relating to people, dates, events, and more will be released.
-This, along with a dedicated backend should reduce the chances of similar holes being dug.
+This, along with a dedicated backend should reduce the chances of similar holes being dug (Jeffrey Epstein vs JEFFERY EPSTEIN).

 ### Rabbits